rcswex/SpatialArray/README.md

 ## Design Philosophy

-SpatialArray is designed to bridge the conceptual gap between how we exchange objects in the physical world and how we swap values in programming:
+SpatialArray bridges the conceptual gap between physical world exchanges and programming by implementing a two-level reference architecture:

-1. **Container-based approach**: Variables become "containers" for values
+1. **Reference-based architecture**: Keys map to indices, not directly to values
-2. **Direct swap operations**: A specialized `swap` method exchanges values without temporaries
+2. **Pointer-like swapping**: Exchange references, not values
-3. **Standard collection interface**: Familiar SuperCollider collection methods
+3. **Zero-copy operations**: Swapping large objects is efficient with no value copies

-Unlike a standard SuperCollider Dictionary where you would need a temporary variable to swap values, SpatialArray provides a dedicated `swap` method:
+Unlike a standard SuperCollider Dictionary where you would need a temporary variable to swap values, SpatialArray's `swap` method exchanges only the references:

 ```supercollider
 // Using SpatialArray to swap a and b